eslint/eslint/docs/src/rules/jsx-quotes.md

 ## When Not To Use It

 You can turn this rule off if you don’t use JSX or if you aren’t concerned with a consistent usage of quotes within JSX attributes.

-## Version

-This rule was introduced in ESLint 1.4.0.

-## Version

-This rule was introduced in ESLint 1.4.0.